How to Have Tough Family Conversations | JED

 • Put it in writing.
 If spoken words and actions don’t have an effect, or if you don’t feel safe having a direct conversation, consider writing a note, letter, or email.

 • Appeal to family ties.
-Emphasize that the relationship is important to you and their biases are causing harm to the relationship.
+Emphasize that the relationship is important to you and their harmful views are causing harm to the relationship.

 For some sensitive conversations, it may be helpful to involve a third party, like another family member, a trusted family friend, or a mental health professional.
 This person can help mediate a discussion, provide a neutral perspective, and keep family communication from becoming unproductive.